 A registered Collective Investment Management Company is eligible to raise funds from the public by launching schemes.
 Such schemes have to be compulsorily credit rated as well as appraised by an appraising agency.
 The schemes also have to be approved by the Trustee and contain disclosures, as provided in the Regulations, which would enable the investors to make an informed decision.
 A copy of the offer document of the scheme has to be filed with SEBI and if no modifications are suggested by SEBI within 21 days from the date of filing then the Collective Investment Management Company is entitled to issue the offer document to the public for raising funds from them.

 The units of every collective investment scheme shall be listed immediately after the date of allotment of units and not later than six weeks from the date of closure of the collective investment scheme on each of the stock exchanges as mentioned in the offer document.

 Investors should approach CIS in this regard.
-If investors do not get satisfactory response thereto, they may write to SEBI.
-Further, investors can approach district consumer redressal forums in case entities fail to honour their commitments or for any deficiency in service.
-For bouncing of cheques, investors can move the courts under section 138 of the Negotiable Instruments Act as the right to file criminal complaint exclusively vests with the beneficiary of the cheque.
-Investors should further note that wherever they do not have a right to the land or to the produce arising out of the land such investment may be a deposit and where a company fails to repay the deposits, it attracts the provisions of section 73 of the Indian Companies Act, 2013.
+If investors do not get satisfactory responses thereto, they may write to SEBI.
+Further, investors can approach district consumer redressal forums in case entities to fail to honor their commitments or for any deficiency in service.
+For bouncing of cheques, investors can move the courts under section 138 of the Negotiable Instruments Act as the right to file criminal complaints exclusively vests with the beneficiary of the cheque.
+Investors should further note that wherever they do not have a right to the land or to the products arising out of the land such investment may be a deposit and where a company fails to repay the deposits, it attracts the provisions of section 73 of the Indian Companies Act, 2013.
 It is clarified that SEBI has no jurisdiction over such deposits.